Leather care advice from our Chemists

 The protectant Leather Guard gets applied exactly the same way.
 With it being water based, just rinse the applicator pad you have been using with the Leather Love and gently wring it out.
 It is now ready to be used again.
 Use it exactly the same as the Leather Love above.
 Its important to use the Leather Guard on the high wear areas of the seats, as this is its greatest attribute, to help stop it wearing away and degarading the PU coating each time you get in and out of the car.

 Some before and after shots sent in by one of our many fans of this product.
-Seats were neglected, hard and filthy.
+His seats were quite neglected, hard and filthy.
 Now after the treatment as given in this article, they are rejuvenated to like new again.

-To read more on this process as well as looking after your cars leather in summer, have a read by clicking here.
+To read more on this process of bringing back leather from the dead, as well as looking after your cars leather in summer, read our article by clicking here.

 How often you need to use it.

-Leather Love should be used 4 to 6 times a year, while the Leather Guard on every 2nd or 3rd application of the Leather Love.
+Leather Love should be used to clean and rehydrate/ condition at least 4 to 6 times a year, while the Leather Guard on every 2nd or 3rd application of the Leather Love.
 This is due to the wonders of modern chemistry, as the Leather Love does not want to remove the protective qualities of the Leather Guard.
-It is however a sacrificial product and the protectant slowly dissipates over time, so doing it a couple of times every year will maintain the protection the leather surface needs.
+It is however a sacrificial product and the protectant slowly dissipates over time, so doing it at least a couple of times every year will maintain the protection the leather surface needs.

 I honestly do hope this article has helped you to understand that little bit more about the special leather type in your car and how to care for it correctly.
 It was an interesting journey for us making all this leather range, but every time I sit in the old race Shelby Cobra, admiring the patina only aged leather can get, it has certainly proved too been a worthwhile exercise.
 Knowing that it will be in the same condition for years more enjoyment, even for the cars next custodian to love and enjoy.
 A correct leather care system for cars is what we set out to do all those years ago and we are proud to be able to offer it as another part of our car care range.
 I hope you can enjoy using it to care for your car, as much as we do in caring for our own.